 3. Olympic athletes and professional athletes, current or former, are not eligible to play in their respective sports.
 Members of varsity and junior varsity sports are ineligible to participate for an intramural team in that sport during the school year in which they are squad members.
 Squad members shall be defined as any member who is listed on the team roster.
 A red-shirted player is considered a squad member.
 Each sport has individual restrictions on the maximum number of players allowed that are former NCAA or current club members of that sport.

-6. A player may play on a maximum of 2 teams per sport.
-A participant may play on one team of his/her gender and one of a co-rec eam.
+5. A player may play on a maximum of 2 teams per sport.
+A participant may play on one team of his/her gender and one of a co-rec team.
 Women may play on a male team instead of a female team, but may not play in both.
 A player that participates in 2 teams of the same gender will be suspended from the intramural program and must meet with the Intramural Director prior to playing another intramural sport.
-A team that picks up an ineligible player may be forfeited from the league at the discretion of the Intramural Department.

 1. Protests can only be made on questions of eligibility or rule interpretation.
 Protests challenging the accuracy of a judgment call made by intramural officials or supervisors will not be accepted.
 Protests must be announced at the time of debate to the official and supervisor on duty.
 Do not wait until the end of the contest.
-A protest form will be given to the Team Captain.
+A protest form will be given to the Team Captain to fill out.

-3. All upheld protests will be replayed from the point of rule infraction, when possible, except those concerning ineligible players, where a forfeit is awarded.
+3. All upheld protests will be replayed from the point of rule infraction, when possible, except those concerning ineligible players, where a default is awarded.